yang-qian/haid/_staffers/really-evil-kevin.md

 photo: kevin.jpg
 ---

-I like teaching Computer Science!
+I like teaching this class!